-Regardless of how many beads one posseses on their mala bead strand, counting each bead by holding it offers the opportunity to chant a mantra and build spiritual power or “tapa”.
-This tapa can help to attract certain qualities to your life or mindset, or bring greater awareness to a particular aspect of life.
+Regardless of how many beads one possesses on their mala bead strand, counting each bead by holding it offers the opportunity to chant a mantra and build spiritual power or “tapa.
+This tapa can help to attract certain qualities to your life or mindset, or bring greater awareness and mindfulness to a particular aspect of life.

 Mala beads can be made from a variety of different materials, each possessing their own powers before the first mantra is even spoken.

-- Rosewood – associated with the heart chakra, traditionally used for nervous tension, headaches, skin inflammations, and is especially effective in spiritual healing.
+Rosewood is associated with the heart chakra, traditionally used for nervous tension, headaches, skin inflammations, and is especially effective in spiritual healing.

-- Sandalwood – has a soothing fragrance.
-Sandalwood attracts positive energy and clear perception, and acts as an antidepressant, antiseptic and assists the immune system.
+Sandalwood has a soothing fragrance.
+Sandalwood also attracts positive energy and clear perception, and acts as an antidepressant, antiseptic and assists the immune system.

 The mala should be held in the left hand, and always used with gentleness and respect.
 One bead is counted for each recitation of the mantra, starting with the first bead next to the “guru” bead.
 The guru bead is usually larger or more decorative, sometimes with a tassel coming out of it, which represents enlightenment.
 The first bead is held between the index finger and thumb, and with each count the thumb pulls another bead in place over the index finger.